 Look on these Works, ye Modern, and despair.

 The past is a foreign country.

 *Maybe it was seeing that phrase “gutless betrayal” that turned Redford from a friend to such an implacable foe.
 He seems remarkably thin-skinned, even for an actor… about himself, anyway, if not about the feelings of others.
 It appeared to personally offend him that Pauline Kael’s reviews got reprinted in her books.
-I wish I shared Redford’s conviction that books are immortal, since these days it seems only pop songs, motion pictures and old television sitcoms are.
+I wish I shared Redford’s conviction that books are immortal, since these days it seems only pop songs (from the rock era only), motion pictures and old television sitcoms really are.

 †Goldman, perhaps wisely, did not comment on the controversy.
 In an emailed response to Stayton’s request for discussion he wrote, “Thanks for thinking of me.
 It was not a happy experience, and I don’t want to write about it anymore.”
 In his influential Adventures in the Screen Trade, Goldman wrote: “If you were to ask me, ‘What would you change if you had your movie life to live over?’
 I’d tell you that I’d have written exactly the screenplays I’ve written.
 Only I wouldn’t have come near All the President’s Men.”